(Updated Nov. 16, 2024)

 Until then, Stallard largely had been associated with setbacks.
 Most notable:

 _ Roger Maris broke Babe Ruth’s single-season record when he hit his 61st home run in the 1961 season finale against Stallard at Yankee Stadium.
 It accounted for the lone run in a 1-0 Yankees triumph over the Red Sox.
-Maris accomplished one of the most memorable and controversial baseball feats.
+Maris accomplished one of the most memorable baseball feats.
 Stallard became the answer to a trivia question.
 Boxscore

 Seeking a starter